Dark-ak/ipTracker/README.md

-# Space Landing Page
+# IP tracker

-A captivating Space Landing Page built using Vite, React, and Tailwind CSS.
+A web application that allows users to track and obtain information about IP addresses.
+This project is built using Vite, React, and Tailwind CSS.

 ## Table of Contents